 Checklist

 At Anetic Aid, we recognise that pressure care and infection control are top priorities in a patient mattress.
-The key is finding the most effective combination of materials and construction at a reasonable cost: such as our independently tested 'K8 pressure care mattress'.
-To read our in-depth blog entry about our K8 technology and mattresses, click here.
+The key is finding the most effective combination of materials and construction at a reasonable cost: such as our independently tested 'pressure care mattress'.
+To read our in-depth blog entry about our mattress technology, click here.
 Alternatively, please contact us here and we'll get back to you!